Bishop-Laboratory/RA-Eval/README.md

 ## Requirements

-To complete this task, you should perform the DGE analysis using [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) and generate an analysis report.
-This report can be in any format, however you are encouraged to create your report using [RMarkdown](https://rmarkdown.rstudio.com/) and knit it to HTML (preferred) or PDF.
+To complete this task, you should perform the DGE analysis using [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) and generate these tables and figures:

-Minimally, the analysis report (and accompanying table/figure files) should contain the following:

 1. PCA summarizing the sample-level variance within the data set.
 2. MA Plot showing the relationship between mean count and log2 fold change.
-3. Table listing the differentially-expressed genes (DEGs).
+3. Table listing the differentially-expressed genes (DEGs) saved in CSV format.
 4. Volcano plot showing all DGE results.
 5. Heatmap showing the top 10 over- and under-expressed DEGs.
 6. Enrichment analysis showing the top over- and under-expressed KEGG pathways.
-7. Commentary explaining:
-    - The steps of your analysis
+    - Write the results to a CSV file
-    - The results you obtained
+    - Create a figure to summarize the results
-    - What biological conclusions (if any) you drew from the analysis

-Overall, the goal of the report is to explain to a *biologist* (not a bioinformatician) what you did in your analysis, what you observed from your results, and your overall interpretation of the results from a biological point of view.

-Be as thorough as you feel is necessary, but try to avoid unnecessary detail.
-A good test of whether your report is well-written is if you show it to a biologist colleague and they can explain it back to you.

-You can also send your report-in-progress to Henry for feedback at any time.
-Without giving you the answers, he will indicate whether you are on the right track and offer suggestions for improvement.
+You can also send your work-in-progress to Henry for feedback at any time.
+Without giving you the answers, he will indicate whether you are on the right track and offer suggestions for improvement. **Asking for help is always encouraged and will not hurt your standing.**

 ## Guide